AXIOM BootCamp 4, Chris Tyler, Jan 2022, Session 4

 You're going to see a lot of them with it down on the floor.

-You'll see some of them with it up off the ground, but you'll see a bulk of them when they're in stock shot format with it.
+You'll see some of them with it up off the ground, but you'll see a bulk of them when they're in stock shot format with Just like this.

 Just like that.